The Biggest and the Best

 Consortium for Graduate Study in Management's (CGSM) mission “is to enhance diversity and inclusion in global business education and leadership by striving to reduce the significant underrepresentation of African Americans, Hispanic Americans and Native Americans in both our Member Schools’ enrollments and the ranks of global management.”

 The Student Liaisons are responsible for leading Consortium student activities at Ross and communicating with The Consortium students, staff, corporate and school representatives, and alumni.
 They play a key role in driving the Ross Consortium vision throughout the year

-Brittney is a second year MBA student from California who is passionate about technology, marketing, and social impact.
-At Ross, in addition to serving as a Consortium Liaison, Brittney is VP of Allyship for HBSA, a Ross Student Ambassador, and she is a general member of several other social and professional organizations.
-Brittney is pursuing her MBA to pivot into brand management after working for several years as a communications specialist within the B2B corporate event planning industry.
+Cameron is a second year MBA student who is passionate about sports, marketing, and social impact.
+At Ross, in addition to serving as a Consortium Liaison, Cameron is the VP of Prospective Students for BBSA and a general member of several other affinity and social organizations.
+Cameron is pursuing her MBA to pivot into brand management after working for several years as a communications specialist within the B2B corporate event planning industry.

 701 Tappan Avenue - Ann Arbor, MI 48109